Discover all the tax services we offer

 A trust that is not treated as a grantor trust under the above rules will be treated as a non-grantor trust for tax purposes.
 So what does this mean for your taxes?

 The IRS taxes foreign trusts differently based on whether they are considered grantor or non-grantor trusts.
-If the trust is considered a grantor trust, the individual who created it will be taxed on any income or capital gains generated by the property.
+If the trust is considered a grantor trust, the individual who created it will be taxed on any income or capital gains generated by the assets in the trust.
 If it is not considered a grantor trust, then the beneficiaries of the trust are taxed on its earnings instead.

 If you are the beneficiary of a foreign trust and have received any distributions from that trust, you will have to report it to the IRS using Form 3520.
 This applies even if the distribution wouldn’t otherwise qualify as taxable income.